MarianneHannisdal/spatiotemporal-glioma/README.md

 ## Overview

-This repository contains the code used in our study "Spatial-temporal recurrence patterns of grade 4 glioma using deep learning integrated mpMRI and molecular pathology: a multi-centre longitudinal study."
+This repository contains the code used in our study "Spatial-temporal recurrence patterns of grade 4 glioma using deep learning integrated mpMRI and molecular pathology."

 This codebase implements a comprehensive pipeline for analyzing spatial-temporal recurrence patterns in grade 4 gliomas using deep learning-based segmentation of multi-parametric MRI (mpMRI) data.
 It integrates volumetric tumor segmentation, anatomical brain mapping, and migration distance quantification to identify predictors of tumor progression and survival outcomes.